auzeonfung/hostex-chat/README.md

 - `HOSTEX_API_BASE` – optional Hostex API endpoint, defaults to
   `https://api.hostex.io/v3`.
 - `NEXT_PUBLIC_BACKEND_URL` – URL for the backend server used by the frontend.
+- `DB_PATH` – optional path for the SQLite database used by the backend.

 These settings are required both for development and when deploying to production using `scripts/setup_full_production.sh`.